opennms-forge/docker-minion/README.md

 To start the Minion and initialize the configuration run with argument `-f`.

 You can login with default user *admin* with password *admin*.
-Please change immediately the default password to a secure password described in the [Admin Guide](http://docs.opennms.org/opennms/branches/release-19.0.0/guide-install/guide-install.html#gi-minion).
+Please change immediately the default password to a secure password described in the [Install Guide].

 ## Support and Issues